 Universities and national rectors’ conferences join their voices to argue for a renewed funding commitment to research and education at the European level.
-Across Europe, many universities and university associations are addressing policy makers and society at large about the need to match...view more
+Across Europe, many universities and university associations are addressing policy makers and society at large about the need...view more

 In line with the campaign “EU funding for universities”, which gathers support from the...read more

 The European University Association (EUA) welcomes the willingness of EU Member States to significantly increase the budget for the future Erasmus+ programme after 2020.
 This broad support for a strong future programme is the main outcome of the Education Council meeting on 15 February...view more

 On 31 January 2018, the European Commission published the external midterm evaluation report of the Erasmus+ programme.
 The report, “Combined evaluation of Erasmus+ and predecessor programmes”, is accompanied by the Commission’s own report and a staff working paper.
 They provide evidence for...view more